Last updated on July 1st, 2022 at 05:14 pm

 I do this every couple of years to change my perspective.
-I throw out anything I haven’t used in a year, or anything that make me feel bad.
-It’s my way of feng-shuing my life while working on my dreams.
+I throw out anything I haven’t used in a year or anything that makes me feel bad.
+It’s my way of Feng-Shuing my life while working on my dreams.

 It took the better part of the afternoon to move one dresser and my big bed to the other side of the room.
 I went through the dresser bagging anything which wasn’t important.

 One small drawer contains old letters, cards, and notes from different friends throughout my life.
 There’s love and joy in the frayed edges of the envelopes.
-There’s old love notes, letters from past boyfriends, and post cards from friends who’ve traveled far and wide.
+There are old love notes, letters from past boyfriends, and postcards from friends who’ve traveled far and wide.

 Sometimes this thought scares the crap out of me.

 You’d have to see my room to fully appreciate that sentiment.

 If you really think about it, everything in our immediate surroundings has a psychological effect on us.
 You can look at clothes in your closet and have good or bad feelings about different pieces.
 You know how annoyed you get every time you hear a certain drawer creak, window open, gate slam or curtains close.

 These distractions dilute our focus.

 Think about the direction of your home – how does the sunrise and sunset hit your rooms?
 What about the wind?
 I bet if your house wasn’t planned correctly, there can be aspects of the wind and the sun hitting your living environment that you may love or hate, so might see how feng shui could work.